Progressivism in the United States: Progressive Party, 1924

 In 1924, Wisconsin Senator Robert M. La Follette ran for president on the Progressive Party ticket.
 La Follette won the support of labor unions, German Americans, and socialists by his crusade.
 He carried only Wisconsin, and the party vanished elsewhere.
 In Wisconsin, it remained a force until the 1940s.

+National Progressives, 1938

 Progressive Party, 1948

-A third party was initiated in 1948 by former Vice President Henry A. Wallace as a vehicle for his campaign for president.
+A third party was initiated in 1948 by former Vice President Henry A. Wallace as a vehicle for his campaign for president of the United States.
 He saw the two parties as reactionary and war-mongering, and attracted support from left-wing voters who opposed the Cold War policies that had become a national consensus.
-Most liberals, New Dealers and especially the Congress of Industrial Organizations, denounced the party because in their view it was increasingly controlled by "Communists".
+Most liberals, New Dealers, and especially the Congress of Industrial Organizations, denounced the party because in their view it was increasingly controlled by Communists.
 It faded away after winning 2% of the vote in 1948.